 DMH Initial Analysis: The Department is in the process of analyzing the impacts of this bill FSP programs.
 DMH notes that this bill attempts to put programmatic requirements into state code via legislation.
 Currently FSP programmatic guidelines are controlled by state regulation, which is much easier to modify than state code.

-DMH Position: Concerned.
+DMH Position: Opposed County Position: Opposed

-County Position: No position taken yet.
 CBHDA Position: Oppose unless amended.